Overscan in different 3D software

 • STMap distort file in (.exr)

-How to shoot Distortion Grids
+How To Shoot Distortion Grids

 Welcome to our comprehensive step-by-step guide on how to shoot distortion grids!
 In this video, we will walk you through the entire process, ensuring you capture precise and accurate distortion grids for your projects.